-For simplicity, we use $f_{GCN}$ to denote the mapping function that is imposed by a GCN block which has multiple GCN layers. $\mathbf{H}^{in}_{l}$ and $\mathbf{H}^{out}_{l}$ are the input and output feature of the $l$~th GCN blocks:
+For simplicity, we use $f_{GCN}$ to denote the mapping function imposed by a GCN block that has multiple GCN layers. $\mathbf{H}^{in}_{l}$ and $\mathbf{H}^{out}_{l}$ are the input and output feature of the $l$~th GCN block:

-Ideally, the pooling operation and correlation between different hyperparamters should be dependent the extracted feature of the given input image, $f$.
-Therefore, assuming the learned feature at $l$~th layer is $\mathbf{H}^{out}_{l}$, we use two separate weights $\mathbf{W_{m}}$ and $\mathbf{W_{a}}$ to learn the matching matrix $\mathbf{M}_{l}$ and adjacency matrix $\mathbf{A}_{l}$ at $l$~th layer as:
+Ideally, the pooling operation and correlation between different hyperparameters should be dependent on the extracted feature of the input image.
+Therefore, assuming the learned feature at $l$~th layer is $\mathbf{H}^{out}_{l}$, we employ a trainable weight, \textit{i.e.}, $\mathbf{W_{m}}$, to transform it into the assignment matrix $\mathbf{M}_{l}$: